Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/OutputEventHandlers.md

 ## Installing Sample Scripts

-You can install a set of Sample Scripts through the Package Manager, by selecting the Visual Effect Graph package, and clicking the Import Button that corresponds to the OutputEvent Helpers Sample.
+To help you create your own VFXOutputEventHandler, the Visual Effect  Graph package includes a set of example scripts that you can install via the Package Manager.
+To do this, select the Visual Effect Graph package then, next to **OutputEvent Helpers Sample**, click the **Import** button.